Secretary of the Senate

 The Florida Senate Glossary

-A selection of terms commonly used in the Florida Legislature, including words and phrases that have a usage unique to the Florida Senate.
+The Florida Senate Glossary is a selection of terms commonly used in the Florida Legislature, including words and phrases that have a usage unique to the Florida Senate.

 The Florida Senate Handbook

-Published by the Office of the Secretary biennially, the Florida Senate Handbook provides information on Senators and officers.
+Published by the Office of the Secretary biennially, the Florida Senate Handbook (PDF) provides information on Senators and officers.
 It outlines and describes the Senate, its operations, and its relationship with the House and the other branches of government.
 It is distributed free of charge to Capitol visitors and other interested Floridians to enhance their knowledge and understanding of Florida's government, and particularly, the Florida Senate.
-Archives of previous handbooks are available on the archive.flsenate.gov.
+Archives of previous handbooks are available at archive.flsenate.gov.

 The Florida Senate Rules and Manual